isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-gun-for-enamel-paint/index.md

 You can easily adjust the flexible spray nozzle to achieve the spray pattern you want either vertical, round, or horizontal.
 Additionally, you can comfortably carry out your paint on your walls, ceiling, cabinets, and others.
 What is unique is a separator attached between the gun and the motor that makes the sprayer very light.
 It also comes with two different nozzles that you can use for different painting needs.

-Pros:
-- Lightweight
-- Gives an excellent finish
-- Spray all patterns
-- 600w electric powered
-- 6 ft. hose pipe
-- Comes with 2 different nozzles
+Pros: - Lightweight - Gives an excellent finish - Spray all patterns - 600w electric powered - 6 ft. hose pipe - Comes with 2 different nozzles

-Cons:
-- Painting material must be thinned
+Cons: - Painting material must be thinned

+> See Also: > Paint Sprayer for Ceiling

 ###  [5.
 Graco Magnum 257025 Paint Sprayer](https://www.amazon.com/dp/B004Z2090U/?tag=p-policy-20)